 No student will transport any flammable, water reactive, or cryogenic materials in a private or University owned vehicle.
 Only household or over-the-counter types of chemicals can be transported in a vehicle on or off campus by a student.
-Prior approval for vehicle transport must be obtained from the chemical hygiene officer.
+Prior approval for vehicle transport must be obtained from the CHO.